Configuring Database Mail in SQL Server

 Welcome screen, Click Next

-Select the Setup Database Mail by performing the following tasks radio button and click Next.
+Select the Setup Database Mail by performing the following tasks button and click Next.

 Enabling the database email feature